-On May 21, 2018, the Company completed a cash tender offer (the "Tender Offer") to purchase any and all of the outstanding \$550 million aggregate principal of its 4.375% senior unsecured notes due 2018.
-The Company received tenders from the holders of approximately \$393.5 million in aggregate principal of these notes, or approximately 72%, in connection with the Tender Offer at a price of 100.396% of the unpaid principal amount plus accrued and unpaid interest through the settlement date.
-The Company recorded a loss on the early extinguishment of debt, related to the Tender Offer of approximately \$2.5 million for the proportional amount of unamortized debt issuance costs associated with the tendered notes and the difference between the reaquisition price of the tendered notes and their net carrying value.
-On August 16, 2018, the Company redeemed the remaining notes for 100% of the principal amount and accrued and unpaid interest to, but not including the redemption date.
+On September 12, 2019, the Company completed a cash tender offer (the "2019 Tender Offer") to purchase its \$1,000 million aggregate principal amount 4.875% Senior Unsecured Notes due 2020 (the "2020 Notes").
+The Company received early tenders from the holders of approximately \$782.6 million in aggregate principal of the 2020 Notes, or approximately 78% of its outstanding 2020 Notes, in connection with the 2019 Tender Offer at a price of 102.337% of the unpaid principal amount plus accrued and unpaid interest through the settlement date.
+Subsequent to the early tender deadline, an additional \$2.2 million in aggregate principal of the 2020 Notes were tendered at a price of 99.337% of the unpaid principal amount plus accrued and unpaid interest through the settlement date, for a total redemption of \$784.8 million of the 2020 Notes.
+The Company recorded a loss on the early extinguishment of debt related to the 2019 Tender Offer, of approximately \$21.0 million, for the difference between the reaquisition price of the tendered 2020 Notes and their net carrying value.